 Top 30 Best Indian Bloggers in 2026

-This guide highlights the best Indian bloggers and the most popular Indian blogs to follow in 2026, but it also reflects a part of my own journey.
-I have been blogging since 2008, and many of these creators shaped how I write, think, and show up online.
+This guide ranks the best Indian bloggers and the most popular Indian blogs worth following in 2026, and it also reflects a part of my own journey.
+I’ve been blogging since 2008, and many of these creators shaped how I write, think, and show up online.
 Some inspired me.
 Some challenged me.
-And a few even pushed me to raise my own standards when I felt stuck.
+A few pushed me to raise my own standards when I felt stuck.

-I have curated this list with one goal in mind.
+I’ve curated this with one goal in mind.
 I want you to discover the voices worth learning from, the ones who consistently publish valuable content and bring something unique to the table.
 Rankings will always be debatable, but the creators featured here stand out for their quality, consistency, and impact on the Indian blogging community.

-Think of this as your benchmark if you are planning to start a blog or upgrade your online presence.
-Studying these creators can help you understand what works, what does not, and what separates a casual writer from a serious content creator.
+Think of this as your benchmark if you’re planning to start a blog or upgrade your online presence.
+Studying these creators helps you understand what works, what doesn’t, and what separates a casual writer from a serious content creator.
 Their journeys show how powerful writing, community building, and long-term discipline can be.
+If you’re serious about starting, check my guide on how to make money blogging.

-For 2026, I am highlighting the top 30 Indian bloggers, including the top 10 bloggers in India, and their most popular blogs across SEO, digital marketing, finance, food, tech, education, and more.
-This list will grow over time as new voices rise and the industry evolves.
+For 2026, I’m highlighting the top 30 Indian bloggers, including the top 10 bloggers in India, and their most popular blogs across SEO, digital marketing, finance, food, tech, education, and more.
+This list will grow as new voices rise and the industry evolves.
 If you believe someone deserves a spot, feel free to share their name.

 TLDR

-- Most influential in blogging niche: Harsh Agrawal (ShoutMeLoud)
+- Most influential in blogging niche: Harsh Agrawal (ShoutMeLoud, which he sold for $5.2M in 2021 and still leads)

 - Top niches: Tech, SEO, digital marketing, finance, food, education, travel

-- 30 bloggers profiled with traffic estimates and income ranges
+- 30 bloggers profiled, all verified active in 2026, with traffic estimates and income ranges

 If you know someone who deserves to be on the list, please feel free to send me a message.
 If you are looking to start a blog of your own, check out my guide to start a new blog and browse through 700+ guest posting sites to get your content published on high-authority sites.
 You can also read my complete guide on how to make money blogging if earning from your blog is a priority.